-Tai Chi and Qigong exercises create balance and strength by relaxing and being aware of natural movement. there is a saying "do the non-doing' which doesn't mean to do nothing, it means to do what you are doing with the least amount of effort
+Tai Chi and Qigong exercises create balance and strength by relaxing and being aware of natural movement.
+There is a saying "do the non-doing' which doesn't mean to do nothing, it means to do what you are doing with the least amount of effort.
+For example, being efficient and focused is better than being injured and exhausted.

-Tai Chi is for everyone wanting to move well through life by creating good habits.
-Everyone can set their own goals and work forward.
-Exercises are in sitting, standing, and moving forms. if you would like to be in the more advanced classes please ask about available spaces
+Tai Chi is for everyone wanting to move well through life.
+Create good habits while young to support you through your life Everyone can set their own goals and work forward.
+Exercises are in sitting, standing, and moving forms.
+This is great for everyone as it allows for the practice of components and then integration.

 Please wear comfortable clothing and flat shoes (Shoes that don't tip you forward when on your toes).
 Please remember to turn off the cellphone

-Tai Chi, Qigong, and Zen Yoga classes are ongoing through the year with a break at New Year.
+Tai Chi, Qigong, and Qi Flow classes are ongoing throughout the year with a break at New Year.
+Class sizes are limited to 15 so preference is given to those who enrol for the term.
+I have casual options for people to try the classes and see how they feel if space is available.
 You are welcome to join during the term if there is space.

 When I was in my twenties I had a brain injury from being in a car accident.
 This affected my balance and co-ordination creating some real difficulties in being able to walk.
 I have found Tai Chi and Qigong just fabulous for increasing and maintaining my ability to move.
 Rose is very knowledgeable and I am impressed by the subtleties of the forms that we learn.
 I practice every day.
 Trish DeHaan